🖌️ Professional Cabinet Painting · Massachusetts

 01

-All cabinet surfaces are thoroughly cleaned and degreased.
-Grease and residue left under paint causes premature failure — this step is non-negotiable.
+All cabinet surfaces are thoroughly cleaned and degreased before any other work begins.
+Kitchen grease and residue left beneath paint is the #1 cause of premature cabinet paint failure — this step is non-negotiable in a professional cabinet painting process.

 02